polygon-studios/dedodated-wam/README.md

 - Node, NPM, ExpressJS, Nginx
 - Form demo storing info in the session (no connection to mongo)
 - Code base is stored in /home/iryanclarke/dedotated-wam
+- Has an example codebase running that connects to and works with the persistent monga database

 ### Server commands: